KristianNelson/KristianNelson.github.io/index.md

 title: Kristian Nelson GIS Portfolio
 ---

+Welcome to my GIS portfolio!
+Here you can find some examples of projects I have worked on personally, or large scale research projects I am involved in.
+I am a graduate of the University of Maryland, Baltimore County and looking to get into the industry!
+I am seeking career building opportunities in the field of Environmental Science and Geography as an GIS Analyst, GIS Specialist, Environmental Specialist, or other related positions where I can apply and improve my current skills, expand upon my knowledge from others in the field, and show my passion through my work.
+Feel free to contact me via email if you have any questioins.
+Contact information is on the Contact Page.

 <!--This is the first row of projects -->
 <div style="display:table-row; width:100%; table-layout: fixed">
 <div style="display: table-cell; width:700px; margin-right:10px" markdown="1">